Main page content

 - Must be “in good standing”, as certified by the registrar’s office

-- Commit to fulfill all Board-related responsibilities during the term of service
+- Commit to fulfill all minimum time commitments for a UT System Student Regent during the term of service (see below)

 - Maintain a state-wide perspective on higher education (as opposed to representing any single college or university)